newshour/newshour-wordpress-skeleton/README.md

 # NewsHour Wordpress Skeleton

-This skeleton should be used to when creating Wordpress-based websites.
+This skeleton should be used when creating Wordpress-based websites for NewsHour.
 It leverages [Bedrock](https://roots.io/bedrock/) for the project structure, [Composer](https://getcomposer.org/) for dependencies and [Timber](https://timber.github.io/docs/) for the theme framework.

 ## Usage